acemod/ACE3/docs/wiki/feature/kestrel4500.md

 ## 1. Overview

 The Kestrel 4500 Pocket Weather Tracker is Kestrel's environmental meter.
-This is a mini weather station in itself :
+This is a mini weather station in itself:
 - Heading
 - Wind direction
 - Crosswind